ovidiugrebenisan/labs/lab-03-build-controls.md

 - Completed [Lab 2: Flows and Trails](lab-02-flows-and-trails.md)
 - Kosli CLI installed and configured
-- Your forked kosli-tryout repository with Flow and Trail creation working
+- Your forked labs repository with Flow and Trail creation working
 - Understanding of your application's build process

 ## Exercise